milahu/collapseos/README.md

 ## Getting started

-Usage documentation is in-system, so access to documentation requires you to run Collapse OS.
-Fortunately, building and running Collapse OS on a POSIX environment is easy.
+Documentation is in text files in `doc/`.
+Begin with `intro.txt`.

+Collapse OS can run on any POSIX platform and builds easily.
 See `/cvm/README.md` for instructions.

-Then, run `0 LIST` for an introduction, follow instructions from there.

 Alternatively, there's also [Michael Schierl's JS Collapse OS emulator][jsemul] which is awesome and allows you to run Collapse OS from your browser, but it